 Preterm Labor - Topic Overview

-of labor between 20 and 37 weeks of pregnancy.
-A full-term pregnancy lasts 37
+Preterm labor is labor that comes too early—between 20 and 37 weeks of pregnancy.

 uterus contracts to open the